hackclub/hackclub/workshops/rust_text_game/README.md

 ### Part 2.1: The Manifest (Cargo.toml)

-Here's an example of a simple `Cargo.toml` file:
+The `cargo.toml` file is you project's manifest, which describes your project & its dependencies.
+Here's how an example `Cargo.toml` file would look like:

 `Cargo.toml`:
 ```toml